In Her Element: “You know what? I didn’t do that, WE did that.”

 In Her Element is an editorial series of portraits – written and shot by Nicole M. Gomes – spotlighting women from our community.

-This is the first portrait of former mentee Marita Amour Itela.
-Read more and get behind-the-scenes view of what it looks like to be a French Digital Artist living and working in Copenhagen:
+This is the first portrait of former mentee Marita Amour Itela who developed a connection with her mentor from The Soulfuls Mentorship Program, Laura Nørgaard, Creative Director of Koné, which has continued past the end of the program.
+Read more and get behind-the-scenes view of what it looks like to be a French Digital Artist living and working in Copenhagen.

 As I enter the loft space in the heart of Copenhagen’s city centre, my eye is immediately drawn to a wall sprawled with drawings, polaroids of friends, and posters that all nod to who the woman before me is - 29y/o French Digital Artist, Marita Amour Itela.
 The three largest pieces include Marita’s own illustration of Copenhagen’s infamous harbour Nyhavn, a graphic poster of the word ‘BONJOUR’, and an illustration of a black woman in a traditional African headdress with the caption “Khari - Queenly, born to bring joy”.